Key takeaways

 Nonpayment won’t lead to collections

-Most cash advance apps don’t report payments to the three major credit bureaus, send borrowers to collections for not repaying, or sue users.
+Most cash advance apps don’t report payments to the three major credit bureaus (Experian, Equifax, and TransUnion), send borrowers to collections for not repaying, or sue users.
 There are, of course, a few exceptions, but most apps simply won’t grant you another advance until you repay the first.

 How to choose the right cash advance app

 There are tons of cash advance apps available.
-Choosing the right one for you depends on your financial situation.
+Choosing the right one for you depends on your financial situation and what you want.

 - Think about how much you need to borrow.
-Different apps offer varying amounts.
+Different apps advance different amounts.
 Make sure the app you choose can cover your needs.

 - Consider the funding speed.
 Most apps transfer money within one to three business days for free.
 Or you can get instant funding for a fee.
 Make sure the fast funding fees are manageable.

-- Check the repayment terms.
-Different apps have different repayment rules.
+- Read the repayment terms.
+All apps have their own repayment rules.
 Most require payment on your next payday.
-Find out how easy it is to change the due date in case you ever need extra time.
+Check how easy it is to change the due date in case you ever need extra time.

 - Find out if the app offers overdraft protection.
 A lot of cash advance apps will automatically withdraw funds when due.
 The automatic withdrawal can lead to overdraft fees if your account is low.
 See if the app offers protection against this.

 - Research the app’s reputation.
-Read customer reviews and check ratings on app stores.
-This can provide insight into the user experience.
+Read customer reviews and check ratings on app stores for insight into the user experience.
 Look for apps with positive reviews and helpful customer service.

 - Look for additional features and financial tools.
 Lots of cash advance apps also offer budgeting tools, financial advice, or the ability to track spending.
 Extra features you’ll use are especially important if you’re paying a monthly membership fee.